gabpen/dscience_projects/streamlitEconomicIndicators/README.md

 ## Project Summary

-This project, titled "Visualizing Key Economic Indicators," aims to provide an in-depth analysis and visualization of important economic indicators for various countries.
+This project aims to provide an in-depth analysis and visualization of important economic indicators for various countries.
 By leveraging data from the World Bank, this project presents trends and insights in a user-friendly manner, enabling users to explore and understand the economic performance of different nations over time.

 ## Features